Unmasking Real Estate Transactions

 Non-Financed Transaction

-All-cash deals or those with private financing from lenders without AML/SAR obligations.
+All-cash deals or those with private financing (no bank involved).

 • 💼